Xilinx/Vivado-Design-Tutorials/Device_Architecture_Tutorials/Versal/DFX/1RP_AXI_GPIO_in_RP_Interface_INI/README.md

 This  design demonstrates a simple DFX design in Versal.
 Content of the design is as follows:
 - Static Region has CIPS IP, AXI NoC Interface to DDRs and DDR Controller.
-- Reconfigurable Partition has AXI GPIO IP connected to Constant Values that differ in different reconfigurable modules
+- Reconfigurable Partition has AXI GPIO IP connected to Constant Values that differ in different reconfigurable modules.
-- Static - RM interface is NoC Inter NoC Interconnect (INI)
+- Static - RM interface is NoC Inter NoC Interconnect (INI).
 - Since the Static-RM interface is using NoC INI, No PL based decoupler is used.

 # Design Flow
 ---